 In addition, if you're nearing retirement age, or in retirement, the Black Horse / Chaparral Estates is an excellent choice for you to consider for top-quality retirement living.
 This neighborhood is rated by NeighborhoodScout as among the top 6.2% of retiree-friendly neighborhoods in Arizona, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, NeighborhoodScout identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in Arizona.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Black Horse / Chaparral Estates neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Black Horse / Chaparral Estates neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.7% of the households here have four, five, or more cars.
 That is more cars per household than in 95.9% of the neighborhoods in the nation.

 Did you know that the Black Horse / Chaparral Estates neighborhood has more Scottish and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.1% of this neighborhood's residents have Scottish ancestry and 22.3% have English ancestry.